top of page

 this employee will receive training in all job tasks & responsibilities

-This position involves a variety of food/flower production related work including: field preparation, seeding, transplanting, crop care, harvest, washing, and packing of vegetables for orders, the farmstand, and the farmers market.
+This position involves a variety of food/flower production related work including: field preparation, seeding, transplanting, crop care, harvest, washing, and packing of vegetables.

 • No-till Bed Preparation: push-mowing (electric), weed-wacking (electric), grazing sheep, tarping, hoeing, roller-crimp, scything, compost spreading, amendment applications, tilthing, crop gleaning, and hand-weeding.